egxn/boo/README.md

 # 🙈 Boo

-Boo wraps tts and sst on a simple REST API to make it easy to use them in desktop (and cloud soon) apps.
+Boo wraps tts and sst on a simple REST API to make it easy to use them in desktop apps.

 # Requirements